 Our executive compensation program offers a mix of compensation elements with a significant focus on variable pay.
 As an executive's rank increases, the proportion of variable pay increases.
-There are three core elements of the compensation program for our NEOs for 2021:
+There are three core elements of the compensation program for our NEOs for 2022:

-Compensation Element Key Role Purpose Base Salary Fixed component of compensation.
+Elements Key Role Purpose Base Salary Fixed component of compensation.
 Designed to be competitive with our Peer Group, and the markets from which we recruit, allowing us to attract and retain the best talent.
 Annual Incentive Plan Variable component of compensation.
 A cash incentive plan intended to recognize results in a single performance year.
-Designed to link pay to Xylem's annual financial performance and strategic growth objectives, as well as individual results.
-Long-Term Variable component of compensation.
-50% of the LTIP award is provided as PSUs based on three-year absolute ROIC metric (25%) and three-year relative TSR metric (25%).
-Incentive Plan The other 50% of the LTIP award is provided as time-based RSUs (25%) and stock options (25%).
+Designed to link pay to Xylem's annual financial performance and strategic growth objectives, including our ESG priorities, as well as individual results.
+Variable component of compensation.
+50% of the LTIP award is provided as PSUs based on a three-year relative TSR metric (25%), three-year absolute ROIC metric (12.5%), and pre-set third year Revenue metric (12.5%).
+Designed to link pay to long-term performance, to align executive incentives with shareholder value, and to help facilitate stock ownership and share retention.
+Long-Term Incentive Plan Revenue growth metric (12.5%).
+Pidii The other 50% of the LTIP award is provided as time-based RSUs (25%) and stock options (25%).
 The amount of the LTIP award is based on factors such as strategic impact of the role, potential, retention risks, performance and competitiveness with market median.